Tutoring Services

 Are tutoring services CRA eligible in Canada?

 Conditionally.
-Under paragraph 118.2(2)(l.91), tutoring services are METC eligible when provided to a person who has a learning disability or a mental impairment, and a medical practitioner has certified in writing that the tutoring is necessary because of that disability or impairment.
+Tutoring services are CRA-eligible medical expenses when provided to a person with a learning disability or a mental impairment, and a medical practitioner has certified in writing that the tutoring is necessary because of that disability or impairment.
 General academic tutoring does not qualify.
-Because qualifying tutoring is METC eligible, it can be reimbursed through a Health Spending Account (HSA).
+Because qualifying tutoring is a CRA-eligible medical expense, it can be reimbursed through a Health Spending Account (HSA).

 What Qualifies

-• A medical practitioner must certify in writing that the person has the disability or impairment and that tutoring is required because of it
+- A medical practitioner must certify in writing that the person has the disability or impairment and that tutoring is required because of it — certifying practitioners typically include a physician, psychologist, or nurse practitioner

 What Does Not Qualify